 Assured Shorthold Tenancies

 The Assured Shorthold Tenancy is the most common form of tenancy agreement in the UK.
-Initially tenancies could only be implemented with a minimum term of six months and if not renewed became a periodic tenancy with the duration depending on whether the rent was paid monthly or weekly.
-It was the Housing Act 1996 that abolished this minimum rule by inserting a new section into the Housing Act 1988 (s19a) (assured shorthold tenancies: post Housing Act 1996) which meant that landlords could grant a periodic tenancy from the outset for tenancies entered into on (or after) 27th February 1997.
+The reason for their introduction was that landlords felt the Assured Tenancy was still too favourable to tenants even though they offered less protection than the protected tenancy.
+The Assured Tenancy also hadn’t resulted in the desired recovery of the private rental housing market even though they could only be implemented with a minimum term of six months and if not renewed they became a periodic tenancy with the duration depending on whether the rent was paid monthly or weekly.
+It was the Housing Act 1996 that abolished this minimum rule by inserting a new section into the Housing Act 1988 (s19a) (assured shorthold tenancies: post Housing Act 1996) which meant that all assured tenancies entered into on or after 28th February 1997 are automatically assured shorthold tenancies with no minimum term.

 An AST is granted under the following circumstances;